 Resting at 9,235 feet in elevation above Hinsdale County, Henson, Colorado is an abandoned ghost town just west of Lake City.
-Henson is adjacent to the former Ute-Ulay Mine Group, many artifacts still stand today in one of Colorado’s best-preserved mining communities.
+Henson is adjacent to the former Ute-Ulay Mine Group and has many standing artifacts, making it one of Colorado’s best-preserved mining communities.

-Tourists can visit Henson, Colorado from May to December when County Rd 20 is open to the public, weather pending.
+Tourists can visit the ghost town of Henson from May to December when County Rd 20 is open to the public.
 There are no fees to visit the area which contains many abandoned homes, mining structures, a schoolhouse, and even the ruins of a failed hydroelectricity dam on Henson Creek.

 At the site of the mines, there is a self-guided walking tour to explore the powerhouse, mill, and several other buildings.
-Photographs are permitted when visiting Henson, Colorado but trespassing off of the road or path is strictly prohibited.
+Photographs are permitted when visiting Henson but trespassing off of the road or path is strictly prohibited.

 In its heyday, Henson had a tough reputation stemming from the area’s harsh weather conditions, town shootings, and frequent mining accidents.
-The town blossomed to a population of roughly 300 people with a post office, schoolhouse, grocery stores, saloons, and even a miner’s union which famously went on strike in 1899.
+The town became home to roughly 300 people, boasting a post office, schoolhouse, grocery stores, saloons, and even a miner’s union, which famously went on strike in 1899.

 From Lake City – Henson, Colorado is located approximately 4 miles west of the center of Lake City.
 To reach Henson, simply take County Rd 20 west out of town from the intersection of 1st and Bluff Street.

 County Rd 20 is 2WD accessible, as a part of the Alpine Loop National Backcountry Byway.